Anonymity Revokers

 Modification to Transactions

-Note that adding the encryptions to the transaction requires some changes to what we introduced in Notes and Accounts -- for completeness we repeat the parts that change including the necessary modifications.
-The main idea though is simple: in the update_note
+Note that adding the encryptions to the transaction requires some changes to what we introduced in Notes and Accounts and ZK-ID and Registrars -- for completeness we repeat the parts that change including the necessary modifications.
+The main idea though is simple: in the new_note

 transaction we need to put constraints checking the correctness of encryption and forming the mac.